PowerShell/DscResources/CONTRIBUTING.md

 ## Contributing to existing resources

 ### Contributing to documentation
 One of the easiest way to contribute to a PowerShell project is by helping to write and edit documentation.
 To [edit an existing file](https://help.github.com/articles/editing-files-in-another-user-s-repository/), simply navigate to it and click the "Edit" button.
 GitHub will automatically create your own fork of our repository where you can make your changes.
 Once you're finished, save your edits and submit a pull request to get your changes merged upstream.

 If you want to contribute new documentation, first check for [issues tagged as "Documentation"](https://github.com/PowerShell/DscResources/labels/documentation) to make sure you're not duplicating efforts.
 If no one seems to be working on what you have planned, create a fork of our repository and start adding new files to it.
 Please use [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) in the style of [this example](DscResourcesExampleHelp.md).

 ### Improving test coverage for existing resources

-All DSC modules in the DscResources should have tests written using [Pester](TODO) included in a Tests folder.
+All DSC modules in the DscResources should have tests written using [Pester](https://github.com/pester/Pester) included in a Tests folder.

-TODO: more
+One of the most effective way to report a bug is to provide a pester test that fails.
+It's dramatically simplifies work for the person who will fix it, increases code coverage and prevents regressions.

 ### Creating a new resource in an existing module

 If you would like to add a DSC resource:
-* [Open an issue tagged as "TODO"](TODO) in the module repository where you'd like to add a DSC resource
+* Open an issue in the module repository where you'd like to add a DSC resource to coordinate your work with others.
-* Fork the *development* branch of the module repository you'd like to improve
+* Fork the the module repository you'd like to improve.
+* Use *dev* branch as a baseline for work (`git checkout dev; git checkout -b my_awesome_resource`).
 * In your own forked branch, add and develop your new resources.
 Make sure you:
-    - TODO: Write tests using [Pester](TODO)
+    - Write pester tests.
-    - TODO: Write documentation using GitHub Flavored Markdown
+    - Write documentation using GitHub Flavored Markdown
     - Write (or alter) an example configuration in the Examples subdirectory demonstrating how your resource should be used
     - DO NOT change the *.psd1 ModuleVersion (we will be updating this before releasing to the Gallery)
-    - TODO: Something with appveyor?
-    - TODO: Follow our style guidelines

 ## Contributing a new DSC resource module

-If you would like to share your DSC resource module or create a brand new module, first [open an issue](TODO) with following information:
+If you would like to share your DSC resource module or create a brand new module, first [open an issue](https://github.com/PowerShell/DscResources/issues) with following information:

-Use template from [TODO] which provides boilerplate files like [appveyor.yml](appveyor.yml) for CI integration.
+Use template from [DscResource.Template folder](DscResource.Template) which provides boilerplate files like [appveyor.yml](appveyor.yml) for CI integration.

 * What system will your DSC resources be managing?
     - For example, [xActiveDirectory](https://github.com/powershell/xActiveDirectory) models and manages Active Directory